WPprodigy/woocommerce-product-fees/readme.txt

 = Features =

 I have kept this plugin simple on purpose.
 It is very lightweight and should not conflict with any other plugins or themes.
-I plan to continually add new features such as category fees and variation specific fees.
-But for now the two main features include:
+I plan to continually add new features such as category fees and shipping specific fees.
+But for now the three main features include:

 * Percentage based fees that go off of the product's price.
 * The ability to toggle on and off the quantity multiplier per product.
+* Variation specific fees.

 = Contributions =